kostysh/Drag-Drop-example-for-Sencha-Touch/README.md

 Comments:
 =========
-Some things inside Ext.ux.util.Droppable may seem strange to you.
+Some things inside Ext.ux.util.Droppable may seems strange for you.
 This is because I have not enough information about the Sencha Touch architecture.
 Maybe something can be implemented easier and better.
 Do not hesitate to tell me - how.